Sample Legislation

 Family Farm Continuity Act

-The Family Farm Continuity Act supports intergenerational farm transfer and residency-based ownership by encouraging states to prioritize succession within families and communities actively engaged in agriculture.
+Encourages residency-based ownership and succession within families and communities actively engaged in agriculture.

 Farmland Ownership Transparency Act